-Originally recorded by Orchestra of the Swan players, at the Birmingham Conservatoire, in January this year, all ten musicians used this recording as the base of their inspiration, for their own unique interpretations.
+Originally recorded by Orchestra of the Swan players and conducted by Bruce O’Neil. at the Birmingham Conservatoire, in January 2020, all eleven musicians used this recording as the base of their inspiration, for their own unique interpretations.

 Furthermore, all tracks were then given to a group of video artists to use for inspiration.
 One group of professional filmmakers and a second group of students from Birmingham School of Media.
 Over the next few months, we will be sharing with you the fantastic results of the Vivaldi Sleep Project.